 You’re a web designer living large in the 21st century.
 Your job is defined by screens and software.
 What in the world could you possibly learn about design from a bunch of old dusty print ads?
 The answer of course, is “a ton.”

-Today we’re kicking off a new series that examines some of the most famous print ad campaigns of all time.
-First up is my personal favorite, the Volkswagen “Think Small” campaign.
+Today we’re examining one of the most famous print ad campaigns of all time.
+The Volkswagen “Think Small” campaign.
 How did a funny looking car that was named after a bug, known for being slow and manufactured in factories built by Nazis ever become iconic to a generation of post-war Americans?
 Great design and fantastic marketing.

 As the 1950s came to a close, Doyle Dane Bernbach (DDB) and Volkswagen decided to completely destroy the status quo for automobile ads with the “Think Small” campaign.
 The 50s and 60s were a time when cars weren’t just a way to get the kids to school.
 Cars were fashion statements, testosterone boosters, muscles on wheels.
 They were built to be fast, big, stylish and the ultimate way to earn bragging points.

 Think of the amazing challenge here for any marketing company that would take on this client.
 The Volkswagen Beetle was a small, slow, ugly, foreign car that the folks at DDB turned into an iconic piece of American pride.
 Keep in mind, this wasn’t just any foreign car either.
 This was a post-WWII German car, “the people’s car,” a Nazi car whose development was tied to Adolf Hitler himself.

 If you asked me to sell this vehicle to a country still bitter about a war that threatened their most core ideals, I would’ve thought you were nuts.
 How in the world did they pull it off?

 The answer is mind-bogglingly amazing from a marketing perspective: they were honest, boldly so.
 To see what I mean, consider the copy in the ad below (click for larger version).